hashicorp/consul-template/docs/templating-language.md

 ## Debugging Functions

 Debugging functions help template developers understand the current context of a template block.
-These are provided by the spew library.
-See the **github.com/davecgh/go-spew/spew** documentation for more information.
+These are provided by the [spew](https://github.com/davecgh/go-spew) library.
+See the [`spew` GoDoc documentation](https://pkg.go.dev/github.com/davecgh/go-spew/spew) for more information.

 ### `spew_dump`

-Outputs the value with full newlines, indentation, type, and pointer information to stdout (instead of rendered in the template) by calling `spew.Dump` on it.
+Outputs the value with full newlines, indentation, type, and pointer information to stdout (instead of rendered in the template) by calling [`spew.Dump`](https://pkg.go.dev/github.com/davecgh/go-spew/spew#Dump) on it.
 Returns an empty string or an error.

 ```golang